Dermot10/reverse_proxy/README.md

 ### Modular Design

 - Independent modules for request handling, routing, and response transformation.
+  - Adheres to SOLID principles of OOP software design
-- Promotes separation of concerns and testability.
+- Separation of concerns promotes testability.

 ### Scalable and Serverless